Issue

 Red Canary establishes baseline activity for each identity (e.g. IP address, VPNs, browsers, etc.).
 As the data collection of an identity's activity increases over time, recurrent benign true positives are progressively minimized, eventually leading to a well-established activity baseline.

-If the detected activity is found to be benign by an organization, they are encouraged to provide feedback on the Threat with a note indicating how it was determined the activity was benign.
-If the anomalous IP is in a CIDR range assigned to the organization by an ISP, the addresses can also be added to My Network under the Company Profile.
+If the detected activity is found to be benign by an organization, provide feedback on the Threat with a note indicating how it was determined the activity was benign.

 Beyond immediate feedback and documentation of known-good networks, no additional action is required to reduce anomaly detection on benign activity or tune identity threats.